VIOLA SEEDS

-Native to East Asia and China, this little known annual is edible and known as the Bluebell of Japan for its prolific spread across the country.
+Rare and sought-after, native to East Asia and China, this little known annual is edible and known as the Bluebell of Japan.
 A member of the mustard family, its violet flowers are a beautiful addition to the garden.
 Growing to around 60cm tall and 30cm in spread, it grows pale green basal leaves around 15cm long.
 The leaves are edible and can be eaten raw or cooked into dishes.
-Flowers are around 3cm across, and are produced in racemes of up to 25 flowers.
-Petals appear in a cross shape, with four petals surrounding a yellow eye.
-Blooms from late spring to early summer.
-Enjoys a well draining soil and full sun. ...
-Learn More
+The gorgeous flowers are around 3cm across, and are produced in racemes of up to 25 flowers.
+Petals appear in a cross shape, with four petals surrounding a yellow eye with blooms from late spring to early summer.
+Enjoys ...
+Learn More$2.42

 (150 seeds)